Liechtenstein Hiking Inn-to-Inn Adventure

 We hike between 9 and 15 kilometers (6 and 10 miles) each day, which for six days in a row is enough challenge for the majority of people but not too much that you cannot enjoy and complete the routes.
 The elevation gain each day varies from 250 to 700 meters (800 to 2,300 feet), meaning most days are moderate but we do have some steep hills to contend with and get your heart pumping.
 The hiking takes place on forested trails, paths through open valleys, and country roads.

 Each day we shuttle your luggage forward to the next hotel so you only have to carry a day pack and you can easily jump on a bus to shorten any day’s route.
 Each evening we stay in high-quality, very-local hotels and eat nice meals that feature dishes from both Liechtenstein and abroad.
-The key to this sort of hiking is that you have plenty of time to take photos, talk with the locals (many people speak English), learn from our professional local hiking guide Kathi who will be with us on the trip, explore small towns, and stop for lunch.
+The key to this sort of hiking is that you have plenty of time to take photos, talk with the locals (many people speak English), learn from our professional local hiking guide Kathi, explore small towns, and stop for lunch.

 Liechtenstein Culture